playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 - After eating an apple, the snake gains a few seconds of invulnerability in which the game does not end for any reason.
 - The game has multiple snakes, which the player can control with different keybinds for multiplayer!

 All of these ideas are possible, but they would become progressively more difficult to implement as the game grows in complexity.
-Suddenly your `move()` function is handling 20 different edge cases, your game loop is 2k lines long, and your codebase is an confusing web of logic that is inherently connected to everything else.
+Suddenly your `move()` function is handling 20 different edge cases, your game loop is 2,000 lines long, and your codebase is a confusing web of logic that is inherently connected to everything else.

-If you've ever felt backed into a wall by the way you've structured a project, you know that the solution can be time-consuming.
+If you've ever felt backed into a wall by the way your project is structured, you know that the solution can be time-consuming.
 Refactoring functions to use a different data structure, abstracting some functionality behind an extra interface to make way for new changes...
 What if there was a way to structure your code that could make it universally reusable from the start?

 ## ECS to the Rescue!

 Designing this behavior with components allows us to isolate these mechanics into individual pieces of state:

-- `SnakeSegments { segments: Vec<SnakeSegment>; }`
+- `Snake { segments: Vec<SnakeSegment>; }`
 - `SnakeMovement { direction: (i32, i32); }`
 - `Invulnerability { ticks_left: u32; }`
 - `Speed { ticks_left: u32; }`
 - `Player { key_binds: Map<KeyCode, (i32, i32)>; }`
+- `Apple { position: (i32, i32); }`

-Unlike OOP, these components are not grouped by *what they are* or *what they implement.* They are solely buckets of data that can be used by systems to achieve their functionality.
+Unlike OOP, these components are not restricted into any sort of heirarchy based on *what they are* or *what they implement.* They are solely buckets of data that can be used by systems to achieve their functionality.

 We can then write some systems to process parts of the game logic using these components.